HemanthVenki910/Cloud-Computing/README.md

 # TEAM NAME - CC_0213_1566_1573

-# Mini DBaaS for Rideshare
+# Mini DBaaS for Rideshare - Final Project

 *	Code for final DBaaS phase is in folder ``` /Last ```.

-*	We assume that the basic required setup such as the LoadBalancer is already done.
+*	We assume that the basic requirements such as setup of the LoadBalancer is already met.

 ### Steps to run
 ```
 cd Last/
 ```

-### SETUP for Orchestrator VM
+### Setup for the Orchestrator VM
 *	To run the entire setup of Orchestrator VM execute the following two commands-
 ```
 cd DBaas/